No longer ‘hidden victims,’ children are dying as virus surges in Indonesia - The Boston Globe

 Advertisement

-Health experts said a number of factors contributed to the high number of deaths among children.
-Some could be vulnerable to the virus because of underlying health conditions such as malnutrition, obesity, diabetes and heart disease, doctors said.

 The country’s low vaccination rate is another factor.
-Just 16% of Indonesians have received one dose, and only 6% have been fully vaccinated, according to the Our World in Data project at the University of Oxford.
-Like other countries, Indonesia does not vaccinate children younger than 12 and only recently began vaccinating those age 12-18.
+Just 16 percent of Indonesians have received one dose, and only 6 percent have been fully vaccinated, according to the Our World in Data project at the University of Oxford.
+Like other countries, Indonesia does not vaccinate children younger than 12 and only recently began vaccinating those age 12 to 18.

 At the same time, many hospitals have been stretched beyond their limit by the recent surge in cases, with patients waiting in hallways and overflow tents for a bed in a ward to open.
 Few hospitals are set up to care for children with COVID.